ethereum/execution-apis/src/engine/cancun.md

 * params:
   1. `executionPayload`: [`ExecutionPayloadV3`](#ExecutionPayloadV3).
   2. `expectedBlobVersionedHashes`: `Array of DATA`, 32 Bytes - Array of expected blob versioned hashes to validate.
-  3. `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.

 Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.